Frequently Asked Questions

 There are no established "quiet hours", but residents are expected to keep noise at a level that cannot be heard outside of their Apartment/Townhome/Brownstone with the door closed.

-The Apartment Life Office hosts many social events throughout the year for residents to attend.
-Follow Apartment Life on Instagram @dbuaptlife to keep up with upcoming events.
+The Housing Office hosts many social events throughout the year for residents to attend.
+Follow DBU Campus Life on Instagram @dbucampuslife to keep up with upcoming events.

-For disability services, please contact Dan Gibson at email@example.com.
+For disability services, please contact Colby Williamson at email@example.com.

 Students choosing to park on campus are required to have a valid DBU parking decal.
 Students can register their vehicles at no cost through the DBU Campus Security office.

-Residents can pick up their keys from the Apartment Life Office.
+Residents can pick up their keys from the Housing Office in the Ebby Halliday Center.

 Rent is due on the first day of every month.
 Late fees will be assessed on the 4th day of each month and will accumulate each day it is not paid.
 If residents miss the payment period for a reasonable cause, they may fill out a Fee Waiver Request Form found in the Apartment Life Office.
 The completion of a Late Fee Waiver Request Form does not mean the late fees will be excused, but is subject to the Director's approval.